What are microservices? The pros, cons, and how they workPosted Dec 20, 2022 | 15 min. (3035 words)

 Microservices in Java

 Java is one of the best languages to develop microservices.
-There are a couple of microservice frameworks for the Java platform you can use, such as:
+There are several Java frameworks that support the microservices architecture, including:

 Using Spring Boot is the most popular way to build microservices in Java.
 Spring Boot is a utility built on top of the Spring platform.
-It makes it possible to set up stand-alone Spring apps with minimal configuration.
-It can save a lot of time by automatically configuring Spring and third-party libraries.
+It makes it possible to set up standalone Spring apps with minimal configuration.
+Spring Boot can save a lot of time by automatically configuring Spring and third-party libraries.

 - Create the service registration (so that microservices can find each other), using the Eureka registration server (incorporated in Spring Cloud)